HL7/smart-app-launch/input/pages/examples.md

 ### SMART Backend Services Examples

-This example demonstrates all steps involved in the SMART Backend Services authorization process.
+This example demonstrates all the steps involved in the SMART Backend Services authorization process.

 * [Backend Services](example-backend-services.html)